CBD Concentrates: The Complete Guide to CBD Extracts and Extraction Methods

 CBD crystals are ideal for:

-- Precise dosage: every milligram of CBD crystals is practically pure CBD
+- Precise concentration: every milligram of CBD crystals is practically pure CBD

 - Total versatility: CBD crystals can be dissolved in oil to create a personalised CBD oil, added to beverages, used in cooking or vaporised